angrybacon/doomsday-wiki/markdown/articles/2019/01/14/scg-worcester-classic.md

 wasteland me and drop Chalice@0.
 I have more lands, and since I can cantrip, I'm able to put something together withing a turn or 2.
 I play Petal into Chalice to get threshold, then ritual into Doomsday, and set up a pile with a basic Swamp instead of the normal Petal to cast more rituals.
-It makes exactly 10 storm, and I'm still alive.
+It makes exactly 10 _Storm_, and I'm still alive.
 (4-2)